-So when the game’s back on the PlayStation Store and most of the early priorities are sorted, CD Projekt Red should look at expanding Jackie’s role somehow.
-Maybe it’s not through retrofitting or a restructure of the campaign, but through prequel DLC missions, something that gives you more time with Jackie and the Welles family.
-And maybe it’s just a tweak to AI so that Jackie can join you on more side missions.
+If at all possible, CD Projekt Red should look at expanding Jackie’s role somehow.
+Maybe it’s not through retrofitting or a restructure of the campaign but prequel DLC missions.
+Honestly, anything that gives you more time with Jackie and the Welles family would be a massive win.
+But maybe it’s something as simple as a tweak to AI so Jackie can join you on more side missions in that first act.

-Whatever it looks like, Jackie deserves better.
-He’s one of the few parts of Cyberpunk 2077 that has survived the last few months completely unscathed.
+Whatever the solution, Jackie deserves better.
+He’s one of the few parts of Cyberpunk 2077 that has survived completely unscathed.
 It’s just a shame he’s not around for long enough.
 And in this age where no game is ever complete, it’s not an impossible task to consider how Jackie’s role could grow.
 Death, as Cyberpunk showed, isn’t always the end.